KevinDaniels-de/RecomMe/README.md

 Lastly, after extensive testing it can be said that all tasks are feasible and even partly exceed this.
 For the first task it is not only possible to log in, but also to register.

 ## Google Lighthouse
-In order to validate the technical aspects of RecomMe the developer console tool "Audit" is being used which is specified as "Google Lighthouse".
+In order to validate the technical aspects of RecomMe the developer console tool "Audit" is being used which is specified as [Google Lighthouse](https://developers.google.com/web/tools/lighthouse).
 This tool shows various technical categories in percentage from 0 to 100.
 The test with Google Lighthouse shows that "Accessibility", "Best Practices" and "SEO" have reached the full score of 100 on the desktop and "SEO" on mobile still 92.
 In terms of performance, desktop is 86 and mobile 87, which is also almost 90 and thus the green "perfect" zone.
 This shows that the application has been implemented technically very cleanly and will be executable on future devices, which increases customer loyalty tremendously since they are not stopped by long loading times or tremendous amount of data downloads while running the application.

 # Conclusion
 It can be said that the approach started with RecomMe has great potential to increase interaction between students and the use of university facilities.
 Future recommendations to maximize this potential would include more user interaction and expressive animations to enhance the quality and appearance of the application.

 It would also be useful to enhance the radar more to improve the presentation of people in the environment in order to emphasize the human condition.
 Also, the usage of all firebase features like storage opens more possibilities of user data, not only for better technical implementations but also for marketing reasons and using the data in improvements of RecomMe.